Dragkob/TensorVeil/README.md

 ___

 > [!CAUTION]
-> MCPhantom is intended **solely** for authorized security assessments, research, and educational purposes.
+> TensorVeil is intended **solely** for authorized security assessments, research, and educational purposes.
 Use it only against systems you own or have explicit permission to test.
 See the [LICENSE](LICENSE) file for warranty and liability terms.